mathesar-foundation/mathesar/docs/docs/user-guide/importing-data.md

 By default, Mathesar will try to find data from the first sheet of the file.

-If you provide **"sheet index"**, then Mathesar will look for the data into that sheet.
+If you provide **"sheet index"**, then Mathesar will look for the data in that sheet.

 Our goal is to support whatever [`pandas.read_excel`](https://pandas.pydata.org/docs/reference/api/pandas.read_excel.html) supports.